13. The Queen's Company

 "She does not like it, but he has uncles and cousins in the army.
 He used to go from time to time, visiting them – not every day, as he does now!
 I am glad to see him spending his days there, to tell the truth."

 Canohando ate, considering Joram's words.
 "You had better take him in hand, Man," he said finally.
 "When we leave on our mission, he will be wandering again."
 He had noticed the child hanging around the field, but had been too busy to spare him more than a word or a smile in passing.
-But I will see him shoot,
+But I will see him shoot, he promised himself.

 The Council was held in the Throne Room, for there were a great number present, but there was no music this day, nor any bevy of Court ladies adding brightness to the scene.
 The windows looked out on a melancholy landscape, cold rain plopping on the windowsills, and inside the room was grey and damp.
 Canohando had been instructed to stand at the front, with the courtiers, and he leaned against a pillar, his cloak pulled close around him, waiting with the rest of them for the King.